 (e) a person who only executes surety bail bonds; or

 (e)(f) an insurance producer or consultant otherwise exempted by the commissioner."

 Section 2.
 Section 46-9-503, MCA, is amended to read:

-may may make a written motion to the court for revocation of the order of release.
-A judge may
+may shall MAY make a written motion to the court for revocation of the order of release.
+A

-may issue a warrant for the arrest of a defendant charged with violating a condition of release.
-Upon arrest, the defendant
+judge may shall MAY issue a warrant for the arrest of a defendant charged with violating a condition of release.
+Upon

 (2) If a defendant fails to appear before a court as required and bail has been posted, the judge may declare the bail forfeited.
 Notice of the order of forfeiture must be mailed to the defendant and the defendant's sureties at their last-known address within 10 working days or the bond becomes void and must be released and returned to the surety within 5 working days.